nikolockenvitz/tools/README.md

 The window can also be controlled by the black bar in the middle.
 You can change the appearance so that you won't see title/close button/etc. of the window (toggle status with right click on black bar).
 The window can be moved with drag and drop (black bar) and supports "locking" (Ctrl+L, see lock.pyw).

+### rr

+Put https://nikolockenvitz.de/rr# before the acutal URL and visitors will be rick-rolled.
+Probability of rick-rolling can be defined with query parameter `p`.
+As this page redirects, you can go back to it and click on the correct link (if it's not blocked by your browser).

 ### troll